Collaboration with (inter-)governmental and academic institutions

 Working with academic institutions

-- We have been supporting the Integrative Risk Management and Economics project at the Swiss Federal Institute of Technology (ETH) Zurich, which aims to advance a holistic approach to managing risks and educate a new generation of researchers;
+- We support the Integrative Risk Management and Economics project at the Swiss Federal Institute of Technology (ETH) Zurich, which aims to advance a holistic approach to managing risks and educate a new generation of researchers;

-- As a member of the steering committee of Swiss-based ProClim – Forum for Climate and Global Change – we have support integrated research activities and get access to the latest scientific findings;
+- We have supported the integrated research activities conducted by Swiss-based ProClim – the Forum for Climate and Global Change – and received access to the latest scientific findings;